Ohio Standards-Based Lesson Plans

 For more information about the Standards Progression Tables, check out the FYI Video What are Progression Tables?

-When creating lessons for your classroom, consider sharing your lesson with your peers across Ohio.
-Remember to use the Ohio ABLE Lesson Plan Templates in the development process; then contact Judy Franks at email@example.com or 330-672-0753 for details on how to submit your lesson.
+When creating lessons for your classroom remember to use the Ohio Aspire Lesson Plan Templates in the development process.
 Eureka and the Teacher Resource Center can provide you with instructional strategies, trade books, and other authentic texts to help you begin the lesson planning process.

 Follow the Ohio Aspire PDN on social media!